 I’m in a place where there’s no traffic, the only sound is classical music playing quietly in the streets – and virtually everyone around me is over 70.

-Where is Sugamo?
+Where is Sugamo in Tokyo?

 It’s located in northern Tokyo, pretty much midway between hip hangout teen Ikebukuro and Komagome, home to one of Tokyo’s most famous gardens.